 From 2014, courts punished conscientious objectors with corrective labour or suspended prison terms, rather than imprisonment.
 However, jailings resumed in January 2018.
 Courts jailed 12 conscientious objectors in 2018, two of them for two years and 10 for one year.

 The UN Human Rights Committee has issued 13 Decisions in favour of 15 conscientious objectors from Turkmenistan, all of them Jehovah's Witnesses.
 In its most recent such Decision, published on 17 September 2019 (CCPR/C/126/D/2302/2013), it ruled that the right to freedom of religion or belief of former conscientious objectors Juma Nazarov, Yadgarbek Sharipov and Atamurad Suvhanov had been violated by their jailing.

 Nazarov and Sharipov were jailed in 2012, and Suvhanov (for the second time) in 2013.
 The men had lodged their Human Rights Committee appeals in August 2013.

 All three men also complained of "inhuman and degrading treatment" after their arrests.

 Sharipov told the Human Rights Committee that in "temporary quarantine" detention following sentencing in Dashoguz in December 2012, "he was treated 'terribly, beaten up and humiliated' for his convictions every day during his 10-day detention".

-Neither Sharipov nor Suvhanov lodged official complaints about the beatings "due to the fear of retaliation and further physical abuse by the prison authorities", the Human Rights Committee noted.
+Neither Sharipov nor Suvhanov lodged official complaints about being tortured "due to the fear of retaliation and further physical abuse by the prison authorities", the Human Rights Committee noted.

 However, the Human Rights Committee ruled that the three men had not been able to document their maltreatment sufficiently to allow a finding that their right not to be tortured had been violated.